-Prior Authorization -Approval in advance to get services and/or certain drugs.
+Prior Authorization - Approval in advance to get covered services based on a specific criteria.
 In the network portion of a PPO, some in-network medical services are covered only if your doctor or other network provider gets prior authorization from our plan.
 In a PPO, you don't need prior authorization to get out-of-network services.
 However, you may want to check with our plan before getting services from out-of-network providers to confirm that the service is covered by our plan and what your cost-sharing responsibility is.
 Covered services that need prior authorization are marked in the Medical Benefits Chart in Chapter 4.
-Covered drugs that need prior authorization are marked in the formulary and our criteria are posted on our website.

-Prosthetics and Orthotics - Medical devices including, but aren't limited to, arm, back and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.
+Prosthetics and Orthotics - Medical devices including, but not limited to, arm, back and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.